x314network/cryptonote-generator/README.md

 bash generator.sh -f config_dashcoin.json
 ```

-If you compile on VPS with no swap defined you have to remove the default '-j' compile flag using the `-c <string>` command argument, for example:
+If you compile on VPS with no swap defined you have to remove the default '--jobs=3' compile flag using the `-c <string>` command argument, for example:
 ```bash
 bash generator.sh -c ''
 ```
-*the default -c value is '-j'*
+*the default -c value is '--jobs=3'*

 ### Examples